 In 2010 I worked as Lecturer and Module Leader at City University where I developed and delivered a well received elective module in health psychology to eighty third year BSc students, studying psychology, sociology, and journalism degree programmes.
 I devised the syllabus, formulated and delivered two hour lectures once a week, and ran a supervision clinic for students after each lecture.
 I also wrote and marked essay and exam questions for the module, devised marking crteria, conducted moderation with fellow colleagues, and ran a Moodle page for the course students.

-I have also been an Invited Speaker to the MSc in Health Psychology degree course at City University, and delivered a session of Health Psychology to GP's and Psychiatrists at a Psychiatric Hospital.
+I have also been a regular Invited Speaker to the MSc in Health Psychology degree course at City University, and delivered a session of Health Psychology to GP's and Psychiatrists at a Psychiatric Hospital.

 In 2010 I worked as a Research Psychologist providing private consultancy work to an NHS Trust.
 In this role I conducted an extensive audit of a mental health liaison team and highlighted the importance of psychological input to psychiatric liaison services, prompting hospital policy development in this area.

 From January 2011 to April 2012, I worked as a Therapeutic Reading Group Facilitator (Bibliotherapist), managing and facilitating therapeutic groups (a group bibliotherapy model that uses literature in the form of short stories and poetry, and reading aloud) at: Headway East London, for individuals with acquired brain injuries, and at Greenwich Mind, for individuals with mental health problems.

 In 2017 I was interviewed on Radio Wandsworth on the subject of depression and how to cope with it (See the 'What's New' section on this website).

-In 2019 I was a speaker at a GP Hot Topics conference in central London on providing CBT in 10 minute slots for GPs.
+In 2019 I gave a presentation at a GP Hot Topics conference in central London, on providing CBT in 10 minute slots for GPs.